ScottW514/terraform-provider-datapower/docs/resources/xml_firewall_service.md

 - `remote_address` (String) Specify the host name or IP address of the specific server supported by this DataPower service.
 If using load balancers, specify the name of the Load Balancer Group.
 If using the On Demand Router, specify the keyword ODR-LBG.
 Load balancer groups and the On Demand Router can be used only when Type is static-backend.
   - CLI Alias: `remote-ip-address`
   - Required When: `type`=`static-backend`
+  - Not Valid When: attribute is not conditionally required
 - `remote_port` (Number) Specify the port number to monitor.
 Used only when Type is static-backend.
   - CLI Alias: `remote-port`
   - Range: `1`-`65535`
   - Required When: `type`=`static-backend`
+  - Not Valid When: attribute is not conditionally required
 - `request_attachments` (String) Select how to treat client requests with attachments.
 The default is Strip.
   - CLI Alias: `request-attachments`
   - Choices: `strip`, `reject`, `allow`, `streaming`, `unprocessed`
   - Default value: `strip`
+  - Not Valid When: `request_type`=`unprocessed`
 - `request_type` (String) Characterizes the type of traffic that originates from the client.
 The default is SOAP.
   - CLI Alias: `request-type`
   - Choices: `soap`, `xml`, `unprocessed`, `preprocessed`, `json`